LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 However, the author chooses a different pass.
 Unfortunately, the Internet always rewards clickbait and sensational articles these days instead of posts with meaningful content.

+Also, what worries me is that these kinds of blog posts will push people away from functional languages.
+It is not the first time I heard people saying, "I will not learn technology X because its community is full of arrogant and ignorant jerks."
+Rest assume that most people in the functional programming community are friendly and don't have that kind of bias against your favorite language.

 [^1]: https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching
 [^2]: https://en.cppreference.com/w/cpp/utility/optional
 [^3]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Optional.html